-How can I print QR codes?
+How can I print QR codes for my restaurant?

 QR codes – two-dimensional barcodes that can be scanned by phone cameras – are used by customers to quickly access a website or social media pages.
 The mobile giant AliPay has been using QR codes to coordinate payments for ages.
 But QR codes have recently gained popularity in the hospitality sector, because they apply to contactless ordering like with StoreKit Order & Pay.
 Scanning the QR code takes you to a published mobile-optimised menu.
 All you need is a phone (with internet access).
 This article shows you how you can print and display QR codes in your establishment.